billfitzgerald/infosec-primer/testing_scenarios.md

 ## E8.1 Summary

-Websockets provide a communication link separate from http that browsers and application servers can use to pass information back and forth.
-It is normally a secondary form of communication that is connected after the web application loads into the browser.
-If an application uses websockets, the traffic is of interest for security testing because it may contain personal information of the account holder or other users of the system.
+WebSockets provide a communication link separate from http that browsers and application servers can use to pass information back and forth.
+It is normally a secondary form of communication that is connected after the Web application loads into the browser.
+If an application uses WebSockets, the traffic is of interest for security testing because it may contain personal information of the account holder or other users of the system.

 ## E8.2 Exploitability and Impact

-The exploitability and impact related to websockets traffic depends on what information the traffic contains, and whether it is encrypted.
-Unencrypted websockets traffic could expose sensitive information, but an observer would need access to the network traffic to access the information.
+The exploitability and impact related to WebSockets traffic depends on which information the traffic contains and whether it is encrypted.
+Unencrypted WebSockets traffic could expose sensitive information, but an observer would need access to the network traffic to access the information.
 Sensitive information about users other than the account holder could be viewed by anyone with an account, regardless of encryption during transport.

 ## E8.3 Setup and Tests

-Refer to the proxy setup section C4.5 [Observing WebSockets Traffic Using ZAP Proxy](getting_started.md#h.toolkit-zap-proxy-websockets) for details of how to view websockets in OWASP ZAP, and how to check whether the websockets link is encrypted.
+Refer to the proxy setup section C4.5 [Observing WebSockets Traffic Using ZAP Proxy](getting_started.md#h.toolkit-zap-proxy-websockets) for details of how to view WebSockets in OWASP ZAP and how to check whether the WebSockets link is encrypted.

-There are not a specific set of tests to exercise websockets.
-Rather, the functionality of the application should be explored during testing, and then websockets traffic (if any) observed for its contents and encryption.
+There are not a specific set of tests to exercise WebSockets.
+Rather, the functionality of the application should be explored during testing, and then WebSockets traffic (if any) should be observed for its contents and encryption.
 Steps for these observations are described below.

 ### E8.3.1 Check Contents of WebSockets Traffic for Sensitive Information

-If an application uses websockets, check the contents of the messages for sensitive information.
+If an application uses WebSockets, check the contents of the messages for sensitive information.
 Note that sensitive information about the account holder is not a security concern if it is sent over an encrypted connection.
 It is a concern if the information is related to other users of the system.
-The image below shows an example of a websockets message containing student personal information for a different student than the logged in account holder (this is also an example of [information leakage](testing_scenarios.md#h.testing-leakage), covered in Section E9).
+The image below shows an example of a WebSockets message containing the personal information of a  student different from the logged-in account holder (this is also an example of [information leakage](testing_scenarios.md#h.testing-leakage), covered in Section E9).

 <div align="center">
 <figure>
   <img alt="WebSockets traffic containing personal student information" src="images/image74.png" width="624.00" height="116.00" title="WebSockets traffic containing personal student information">
     <br>
-  <figcaption>Image Caption: WebSockets traffic containing personal student information.</figcaption>
+  <figcaption>Image Caption: WebSockets traffic containing personal student information</figcaption>
 </figure>
 </div>

 ### E8.3.2 Check Whether the WebSockets Connection Is Encrypted

-An unencrypted websocket connection is not a concern if the information transferred over the websocket is not sensitive.
-However, an encrypted connection is always more secure as it will protect traffic that may not be observed during testing or may be added in future releases of the application.
-Another consideration is that an unencrypted websocket connection can expose a session cookie if the websocket has the same domain as the main service and the session cookie's 'secure' flag is not set.
+An unencrypted WebSocket connection is not a concern if the information transferred over the WebSocket is not sensitive.
+However, an encrypted connection is always more secure, as it will protect traffic that may not be observed during testing or may be added in future releases of the application.
+Another consideration is that an unencrypted WebSocket connection can expose a session cookie if the WebSocket has the same domain as the main service and the session cookie's "secure" flag is not set.

-From the websockets view of OWASP ZAP, it's possible to determine whether the websockets traffic is sent over an encrypted connection.
-First, select the websockets channel of interest:
+From the WebSockets view of OWASP ZAP, it's possible to determine whether the WebSockets traffic is sent over an encrypted connection.
+First, select the WebSockets channel of interest:

 <div align="center">
 <figure>
   <img alt="Selecting a websockets channel in ZAP" src="images/image93.png" width="465.00" height="134.00" title="Selecting a websockets channel in ZAP">
     <br>
-  <figcaption>Image Caption: Selecting a WebSockets channel in ZAP.</figcaption>
+  <figcaption>Image Caption: Selecting a WebSockets channel in ZAP</figcaption>
 </figure>
 </div>

-Then, click the button with green arrows to bring up the initial connection transaction for the websocket.
+Then, click the button with green arrows to bring up the initial connection transaction for the WebSocket.

 <div align="center">
 <figure>
   <img alt="Reviewing a websockets connection in ZAP" src="images/image28.png" width="624.00" height="109.33" title="Reviewing a websockets connection in ZAP">
     <br>
-  <figcaption>Image Caption: Reviewing a WebSockets connection in ZAP.</figcaption>
+  <figcaption>Image Caption: Reviewing a WebSockets connection in ZAP</figcaption>
 </figure>
 </div>

 The details of the connection will be displayed in the upper transaction pane.
 Check whether the connection was initiated with https (encrypted) or http (not encrypted).
-Note that port 443 is typically reserved for secure connections but the proper check is to look at the connection URL, not the port number.
-Ports other than 443 may support a secure connection and port 443 does not guarantee a secure connection.
+Note that port 443 is typically reserved for secure connections, but the proper check is to look at the connection URL, not the port number.
+Ports other than 443 may support a secure connection, and port 443 does not guarantee a secure connection.
 In the example shown below, the connection is encrypted.
 The authentication cookie is included in the transaction and protected by the encrypted connection.

 <div align="center">
 <figure>
   <img alt="An example of an encrypted connection, with an authentication cookie that is protected by encryption" src="images/image94.png" width="624.00" height="192.00" title="An example of an encrypted connection, with an authentication cookie that is protected by encryption">
     <br>
-  <figcaption>Image Caption: An example of an encrypted connection, with an authentication cookie that is protected by encryption.</figcaption>
+  <figcaption>Image Caption: An example of an encrypted connection, with an authentication cookie that is protected by encryption</figcaption>
 </figure>
 </div>

-Evaluating the potential risks of WebSockets traffic requires examining what information, if any, is sent via websockets traffic, and whether or not that information is encrypted.
-As noted above, while encrypting websockets traffic is not always essential, it is a good step, and can also help work as an indicator of the overall level of thought into defensive strategies used by the application.
+Evaluating the potential risks of WebSockets traffic requires examining what information, if any, is sent via WebSockets traffic and whether or not that information is encrypted.
+As noted above, while encrypting WebSockets traffic is not always essential, it is a good step and can also help work as an indicator of the overall level of thought into defensive strategies used by the application.

 * * *